fuzzyzester/fuzzyzester/README.md

-⤷ Working on small projects that I am very interested of like R, Python, SQL and cool other languages to bild my portfolio.
+⤷ Working on small projects that I am very interested of like R, Python, SQL, machine Learning, Power BI and cool other languages to build my portfolio.